Care and Cleaning

 For most toys made with body safe materials that you are using only on your body and not anally, washing with antibacterial soap and warm water is the best way to clean toys before and after each use.
 Washing toys with soap and water prior to use removes surface bacteria and particulates (like dust and cat hair) from anything that is going to come into contact with your genitals.
 After play, soap and water clear body fluids and lube.
 Once the toy has been washed, you can leave it out to dry or use a soft cloth to dry them.

 Sex Toy Cleaners

-Times when you should take the extra time to sanitize include if you have a vaginal or urethral infection, you have used a toy anally, or if the toy comes into contact with more than one body.
 Generally, when talking about how to care for your sex toys, toy cleaning products come up as an option.
 While commercial toy cleaners (and baby wipes) can be great for quick condom switches or after play quick clean up if you travel with your toys, think of it like hand sanitizer.
 It can be great for limited use when you are in a pinch, but you don’t necessarily want to use it for the jobs that require heavy clean up.
-If bringing your dildos to the sink isn’t an immediate option, toy cleaner can be a good stop gap measure to increase your safety.
+If bringing your dildos to the sink isn’t an immediate option, toy cleaner can be a good stop-gap measure to increase your safety.

-Cleaning your sex toys is a critical part of maintaining both their function and use as well as your overall sexual health--contaminated toys can mean contaminated bodies.
-Take the time to match your needs for materials and cleaning methods with your personal toy uses.
+Cleaning your sex toys is a critical part of maintaining both their function and use as well as your overall sexual health--contaminated toys can mean a higher risk of infections.
+Take the time to match your prefered toy materials and cleaning methods with your personal toy use.
 Your vibrators, and genitals, will thank you.